Zero-shot cross-modal transfer of Reinforcement Learning policies through a Global Workspace: Model Parameters

 \section{Model Parameters}

-In this Appendix, we provide details about our models' implementation, starting with the VAE used in both visual environments: \textit{Simple Shapes} (Table~\ref{table:VAE_SS}) and \textit{Factory} (Table~\ref{table:VAE_Fac}).
+In this Appendix, we provide details about our models' implementation, starting with the $\beta$-VAE used in both visual environments: \textit{Simple Shapes} (Table~\ref{table:VAE_SS}) and \textit{Factory} (Table~\ref{table:VAE_Fac}).
 In the VAE encoder, all convolutions have a padding of 1, a stride of 2, and a kernel-size of 4.
 For the decoders, in \text{Simple Shapes} (Table~\ref{table:VAE_SS}), the transposed convolutions have a padding of 1, a stride of 2, and a kernel size of 4, except the first one which has a stride of 1.
 The final convolution has a stride of 1 and a kernel size of 4.
 In \text{Factory} (Table~\ref{table:VAE_Fac}), the transposed convolutions have a padding of 2, a stride of 2, and a kernel size of 5, except the first one which has a stride of 1 and a kernel size of 8 without padding.
 The final convolution has a stride of 1 and a kernel size of 5.
+For both environments the $\beta$ value was set to 0.1.
+The $\beta$-VAE was always trained with the entire set $\mathcal{U}_v$ in both environments (500 000 images in \textit{Simple Shapes} and 200 000 images in \textit{Factory})

 Table~\ref{table:GW_SS} and Table~\ref{table:GW_Fac} present details about the Global Workspace architecture for respectively \textit{Simple Shapes} and \textit{Factory}.
 The tables show the architecture for the encoder and decoder of only one modality, since they are nearly identical across modalities.
 Only the last Fully Connected layer of the decoders is different, outputting a vector of the original size of each domain.